GlennTatum/GlennTatum/README.md

-I am a first year Computer Science student at the Rochester Institute of Technology.
+I am a second year Computer Science student at the Rochester Institute of Technology.
 I am interested in Site Reliability Engineering and Distributed Systems.

 Currently at RIT I am a workshop lead in the Google Development Club, where I host talks on Cloud Native technologies and teach students about DevOps and programming in Go.